Tech billionaire surrenders Cambodian relics sold by indicted art dealer

 Prosecutors said in the court filing, known as a forfeiture complaint, that Latchford deceived the collector about the origin of the 35 allegedly stolen works.
 The filing states Latchford made false statements to U.S. Customs and Border Protection agents in order to illegally import the goods, and that he falsified invoices, shipping records and records used to demonstrate the ownership history and legitimacy.

-Clark rose to prominence during the1990s when his firm Netscape helped to transform the internet into a tool widely accessible to the general public.
+Clark rose to prominence during the 1990s, when his firm Netscape helped to transform the internet into a tool widely accessible to the general public.
 Clark has taken part in several multibillion-dollar startups over his decades-long career as an entrepreneur.

-Clark said that he became interested in Cambodian art after vacationing in Southeast Asia roughly two decades ago.
+He said he became interested in Cambodian art after vacationing in Southeast Asia roughly two decades ago.
 “I was freshly wealthy in the early 2000s,” Clark said, adding that he was buying artwork of various styles at the time.
-“I naively accumulated a bunch of pieces through Doug Latchford and it wasn’t until near the end that I thought: ‘you know, this isn’t quite stacking up right.’”
+“I naively accumulated a bunch of pieces through Doug Latchford, and it wasn’t until near the end that I thought: ‘You know, this isn’t quite stacking up right.’ ”

 Latchford told him that each of the pieces he bought were legally obtained, Clark said.
 Latchford said the relics were removed from Cambodia prior to the 1970s, when exports of relics became subject to restrictions.